Welcome to BCRP Aquatics!

 - Sunday/Holiday, closed

 When the Baltimore City Health Department declares a Code Red due to extreme heat, all pools will stay open an additional 2 hours or until dusk.
-Walk-to Pools will open on Sundays if declared a Code Red Day.
+Click here to see our full Code Red Pool Schedule!

 About the USA Swimming Foundation’s Make a Splash initiative